About the Tour du Queyras

 The Trail

 The wild Southern French Alps offer a great hut-to-hut tour in the Queyras where you’ll sleep in one of the many refuges on the way.
-This offers a unique hiking experience on less crowded paths traversing varied alpine landscapes with mountain lakes, alpine meadows, and forests, as well as spectacular views of the snow-capped mountain peaks along the Italian border and the Ecrins massif to the west.
-In good weather, you can see the mountain range that forms the border ridge with Italy, including peaks such as Pic de Caramantran, Rocca Bianca, and TĂȘte des ToilliĂ©s; all above 3000 meters, as well as Barre des Écrins at 4102 meters.
-The Queyria Mountains also receive less rain than the popular Ecrins.
+The trail has less crowded paths, as well as spectacular views of the peaks along the Italian border and the Ecrins massif to the west.
+In good weather, you can see the mountain range that forms the border ridge with Italy, including peaks such as Pic de Caramantran, Rocca Bianca, and Tête des Toilliés; all above 3000 meters, as well as Barre des Écrins at 4102 meters.
+The Queyria Mountains also receive less rain than the Ecrins.
 The trek involves a lot of elevation gain, with several passes above 2800 meters.

-The classic route runs from Abries, making a circular route in 8 to 10 days to Abries again.
-But this hut-to-hut tour can be tailored to different levels of experience and fitness, with options for shorter days or more challenging longer stages.
+The classic route runs from Abries, making a circular route in 8 to 10 days back to Abries again.
+But this hut-to-hut tour can be tailored depending on your level of experience, with options for shorter days or longer stages.
 On this helpful website, you can even book the different options.
-Along the way, hikers can stay in refuges and gĂźtes.
-The Tour du Queyras is a perfect trail for anyone who wants to start with hiking hut-to-hut tours in the Alps.
+Along the way, you can stay in refuges and gîtes.

 Stages